-The Physician Assistant Educational Program at Heritage considers all applicants for admission and financial aid without respect to age, gender, sexual orientation, race, color, creed, religion, handicap, or national origin.
+The Physician Assistant (PA) Program at Heritage considers all applicants for admission and financial aid without respect to age, gender, sexual orientation, race, color, creed, religion, handicap, or national origin.
 PA Program policies are nondiscriminatory.
 Applicants to the program are considered on their intellectual ability, scholastic achievement, commitment, and suitability to succeed in the physician assistant program.

-- Human Anatomy and Physiology with labs, full sequence of 10 quarter (6 semester) credits with a GPA of 3.0 on a 4.0 scale;
+- Human Anatomy and Physiology with labs, full sequence of 10 quarter (6 semester) credits

 Medical Experience Requirements